 - What is endowment savings life insurance?

-- Why endowment life insurance calculators don’t give you the full picture
+- Why online calculators don’t give you the full picture

 - What’s the difference between endowment and whole life insurance?